 Turtle watching—experience an ancient ritual

-To watch a sea turtle nest is to gain an insight into one of nature's rituals.
+To watch a marine turtle nest is to gain an insight into one of nature's rituals.
 But this ritual can easily be disturbed.

-A sea turtle can be aged 30-50 before it begins to breed.
+A marine turtle can be aged 30-50 before it begins to breed.
 Combined with this, the breeding season might be once in only two to eight years.

 Also, her hatchlings have a low chance of survival, with perhaps only one in 1000 possibly reaching maturity.